hakonamatata/fail2ban-to-hosts.deny/README.md

 # fail2ban-to-hosts.deny
-Take output from fail2ban and create a host.deny file to IP ban hackers permanently.
+Take output from fail2ban and create a host.deny file to IP ban hackers permanently from your linux box.

-As a server administrator having an publicly accessable server with ssh, sftp etc open one will without exception experience a constant traffic of bot-nets attempting to gain access to your server using a brute forcing attack.
+As a server administrator having an publicly accessable server with ssh, sftp etc open, one will without exception experience a constant traffic of bot-nets attempting to gain access to your server using a simple brute forcing attack (attempting different username and password combinations every few seconds).

 A common way to circumvent this problem is to run the fail2ban service.
 This will ban an IP for 10 minutes if it fails to log in 5 times in a row.
-A good enough solution to prevent access to the server, but why allow hackers to guess the password in the first place?
+A good enough solution to prevent access to the server (given you have a strong password), but why allow hackers to guess the password in the first place?
+Why not just permanently ban these hackers and not allow them to even attempt to log in ever again.
+That is what this project is for.

 After running fail2ban for a while the log file will soon reveal a long list of IP addresses bellonging to malicious actors.